 Hospital staff are at their limit.
 Which is why these super-docs crafted this superb documentary.
 It’s a cry for help.
 Our U.S. health care system is at the breaking point.

 Birth of Emergency Medicine

 Danny Cheng, M.D., says that as an Asian immigrant, his choices in life were doctor, lawyer, or world-class pianist.
-Dad subscribed to “Where there’s a will there’s an ‘A.'” Otherwise, it was spanking time.
-All these type-A doctors share a deep desire to serve.
+Dad subscribed to “Where there’s a will, there’s an ‘A.'” Otherwise, it was spanking time.
+Regardless of Danny’s parental pressure, all these type-A doctors share a deep desire to serve.

-C-booth is an emotional gut-punch.
-If we hadn’t already had our sensibilities blunted by “ER,” “Chicago Hope,” “Grey’s Anatomy,” endless gruesome “CSI” episodes, and the long lineup of cinematic ER situations over the last 20 years, C-booth would be slightly unbearable.
+C-Booth is an emotional gut-punch.
+If we hadn’t already had our sensibilities blunted by “ER,” “Chicago Hope,” “Grey’s Anatomy,” endless gruesome “CSI” episodes, and the long lineup of cinematic ER situations over the last 20 years, C-Booth would be slightly unbearable.

 But we have, and are thereby freed, in a sense, to focus on the complex topics, controversies, problems, and debates presented here.

 In the wake of the rebuilding, a new ER culture rises; policies, documentation, and crushing regulations encroach like strangling vines.
 Doctors are forced to log in, ad infinitum.
 As McGarry says, “I feel like I should log in to go to the bathroom.”